 Headache, migraine, neuralgia, burning neuralgia, phantom limb pain, cervical pain, joint pain, abdominal pain, toothache, low back pain, stomach pain, dysmenorrhea, acute sprain of soft tissue or joint, swelling and pain caused by injury, postoperative pain, production Pain, cancer pain, etc.

-In conclusion, TENS has an effect on acute, chronic and neuropathic pain, and the efficacy of short-term treatment is higher than that of long-term treatment.
+In conclusion, TENS affects acute, chronic, and neuropathic pain, and the efficacy of short-term treatment is higher than that of long-term therapy.

 - A patient with a pacemaker.
 In particular, on-demand pacemakers should be noted, because the current of the TENS is likely to interfere with the pace of the pacemaker.